neo4jrb/activegraph/examples/filetree/README.txt

-This is a small prototype for a typicla Graph use case: A file tree with sharing enabled folders and files.
+This is a small prototype for a typical graph use case: A file tree with sharing enabled folders and files.
 It even demonstrates some of the speed tradeoff of using the JRuby-like traversing facilities and the underlying Java Traverser API directly

 INSTALLATION